Update of DoD Response to Hurricane Irma

-The Department of Defense is well postured with naval, air, and ground assets to initiate response operations in Florida today and will continue response operations throughout the Virgin Islands and Puerto Rico (VIPR) region.
-FEMA, NORTHCOM, and the USCG are closely coordinating on the management of air assets to maximize the effective unity of effort.
-DoD will complete the evacuation of U.S. citizens from St. Martin today, coordinate evacuation of U.S. citizens from the British Virgin Islands, and will provide humanitarian assistance (water, sanitation, logistics support, movement of disaster relief personnel, humanitarian commodities movement) in response to State Department requests.
+The Department of Defense (DoD) has initiated response operations in Florida and continued response operations for the Virgin Islands and Puerto Rico (VIPR) today.
+FEMA, U.S. Northern Command (USNORTHCOM), and the U.S. Coast Guard have developed an aviation command and control plan to maximize unity of effort.
+DoD expects to complete evacuating U.S. citizens from St. Martin today, coordinate evacuation of U.S. citizens from the British Virgin Islands, and provide humanitarian assistance (water, sanitation, logistics support, movement of relief personnel & humanitarian commodities) at the request of the Department of State.

-Situation Update: Irma, now a tropical storm, continues to weaken as it moves northwesterly into the southeastern U.S. today.
-The center is located 60 miles north of Tampa, FL, with sustained winds of 70 mph.
-FEMA estimates that nearly 5 million (34%) customers are without power in Florida.
-The main water line into the Florida Keys is reported off-line.
-Damage to the Keys may necessitate evacuation of the 10,000 persons who did not evacuate prior to the storm.
+Situation Update: Tropical Storm Irma continues to slowly weaken while moving into southern Georgia.
+Florida Power & Light reports a record 6.6 million (65%) customer outages, leaving 10 million without power and exceeding the previous outage record of 6.2 million with Hurricane Sandy.
+An air survey of U.S. Highway 1 revealed that the road surface is intact; operations await ground assessment of bridges.

 DoD Response Details: